MicrosoftDocs/quantum-docs/articles/concepts-the-qubit.md

 $$

 Here the operations $X$, $Y$ and $Z$ are used especially frequently and are named [*Pauli operators*](https://en.wikipedia.org/wiki/Pauli_matrices) after their creator Wolfgang Pauli.
 Together with the non-Clifford gate (the $T$-gate), these operations can be composed to approximate any unitary transformation on a single qubit.

-For more information on these operations, their Bloch sphere representations and Q# implementations, see [Intrinsic Operations and Functions](xref:microsoft.quantum.libraries.overview.standard.prelude#intrinsic-operations-and-functions).

 While the previous constitute the most popular primitive gates for describing operations on the logical level of the stack (think of the logical level as the level of the quantum algorithm), it is often convenient to consider less basic operations at the algorithmic level, for example operations closer to a function description level.
 Fortunately, Q# also has methods available for implementing higher-level unitaries, which in turn allow high-level algorithms to be implemented without explicitly decomposing everything down to Clifford and $T$-gates.